 Recipient must be a student enrolled in Military Science (MSL) courses who is contracted with Florida State University United States Army ROTC.
 Preference will be given to a student who is the child or dependent of an active or retired military family member or one who has transferred to Florida State University from one of the following schools in order of priority: 1.
 Gulf Coast State College; 2.
 Tallahassee Community College; 3.
 Any out-of-state junior college such that the parent is an active duty military Florida resident and is attending said out-of-state program due to the parent's current duty obligations or assignments.
 Apply

 Recipient must be a deserving military veteran currently enrolled at Florida State University with a minimum 3.0 GPA or better regardless of major.
 The applicant should embody all of the characteristics of leadership, honor and bravery, which warrant this recognition.
 Apply

 Student Veterans Emergency Fund

-One $1,000 scholarship per year to a student who is a military veteran, or enrolled in an ROTC program or a Health Professions Scholarship recipient, and serves as an FSU student leader or has a dedication to service.
-Minimum 3.2 GPA and applicants must include a brief description (200-500 words) of their student-leadership activities or dedication to service.
+One $1,000 scholarship per year to a student who is a military veteran, child of active military, a member of the ROTC or a Health Professions Scholarship recipient, with a minimum 3.2 GPA.
+Preference will go to a student who is a veteran and student leader or a student with a dedication to service.
+All applicants must include a brief description (200-500 words) of their student-leadership activities or dedication to service.
+Apply